-Child Support Lawyers NYC
+Child Support Lawyers in New York City

 Parents have a legal obligation to provide for their children, and this obligation extends after divorce.
 In New York, the parent who does not have custody typically pays child support to the custodial parent.
 This money is not a “windfall” for the custodial parent but is instead money to defray the costs of raising a child.